Inside Hale End - How Per Mertesacker has shaken up Arsenal's academy | Goal.com

 “You’ve got to have talent first, but then you have to have opportunities and this manager will give those opportunities.
 Just look at the opportunities he has already given.”

-The fact that Arteta and Mertesacker get on so well thanks to a friendship, which was built when they were team-mates at the Emirates, is viewed as a major bonus as Arsenal.
+The fact that Arteta and Mertesacker have a long-standing friendship, which was built when they were team-mates at the Emirates, is viewed as a major bonus as Arsenal.

 With the club’s finances stretched following three seasons without Champions League football and the uncertainty caused by football’s current suspension only adding to the cash-flow problems, the need for exceptional young talent is only going to increase over the next couple of years.

-That brings its own pressure, not just on Mertesacker and his leadership team - but on the youngsters themselves who are hoping to follow the likes of Saka, Willock and Nelson into the senior side.
+That brings its own pressure, not just on Mertesacker and his leadership team, but also on the youngsters themselves, who are hoping to follow the likes of Saka, Willock and Nelson into the senior side.

-And that’s why, since taking over in 2018, Mertesacker’s vision has been focused on of producing ‘strong, young Gunners’ who are equipped to deal with anything that comes their way - whether it be on the football pitch or off.
+And that’s why, since taking over in 2018, Mertesacker’s vision has been focused on of producing "strong, young Gunners" who are equipped to deal with anything that comes their way – whether it be on the football pitch or off it.

 “On the one hand we want to be the best football academy, where we build youngsters up to play in the team, to play football, to play the game they love.